 To start an Apprenticeship, you’ll need to be:

 To apply for an Apprenticeship, you will need to apply for a job at a company that is offering an Apprenticeship Scheme through places such as the Job Centre, Total Jobs, Indeed, and LinkedIn or check out our current vacancies here.
-From there you can discuss with your employer about carrying-out your off-the-job training at one of our participating colleges.
-See our full list of Apprenticeship training courses here.
+From there you can discuss with your employer about carrying out your off-the-job training at one of our participating colleges.
+See our full list of Apprenticeship training courses and apply here.